ccamel/awesome-ccamel/README.md

 - [Rapptz/discord.py](https://github.com/Rapptz/discord.py) - An API wrapper for Discord written in Python.
 - [Reecepbcups/airdrop-tools](https://github.com/Reecepbcups/airdrop-tools) - A suite of tools to airdrop under a variety of edge cases for the Cosmos Interchain
 - [Reecepbcups/cosmos-state-exporter](https://github.com/Reecepbcups/cosmos-state-exporter) - A CosmosSDK chain scheduled state exporter
+- [Sanster/IOPaint](https://github.com/Sanster/IOPaint) - Image inpainting tool powered by SOTA AI Model.
+Remove any unwanted object, defect, people from your pictures or erase and replace(powered by stable diffusion) any thing on your pictures.
 - [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [SimplyStaking/panic](https://github.com/SimplyStaking/panic) - PANIC Monitoring and Alerting For Blockchains
 - [Textualize/rich](https://github.com/Textualize/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.